 Annulments are available for parties to defective marriages, or those marriages that are considered legally voidable or void.
-Your marriage is only considered legally able to be cancelled in a couple of circumstance.
+Your marriage is only considered legally able to be canceled in a couple of circumstances.

 In the state of North Carolina, the only marriage that is deemed not to have existed at all is a bigamous marriage where one person was married to two people.
 This type of marriage may be argued by one of the parties or even a third party, even after the death of one of the spouses.

 It is presumed in this state that between the two marriages, the first is valid but the second is not.
 If you marry someone while you are already married to someone else who is still alive, you can be charged with a felony.
 Whether your marriage is based on bigamy, or is voidable and later annulled, a child born into such marriage is viewed as legitimate in the eyes of North Carolina law.

 Usually, a voidable marriage is considered valid until such times as it is annulled.
 This type of marriage can only be attacked either by or on behalf of a party within the marriage.
 In some instances, if the capacity of a party to the marriage or age raises a concern, only the party seeking protection can argue that the marriage is invalid.
 There is an exception: a parent may annul the marriage of their child if the child is under 18 years of age and the marriage license is fraudulent.

 A marriage can only be annulled in North Carolina if it falls into at least one of the below requirements:

 - either of the people entering into the marriage is incapable or incompetent of contracting

 - the parties are closer in relation than first cousins

 - one or both people are already married

 - either person is impotent when the marriage takes place